-The Choir has a strong following for its critically acclaimed performances of Bach, which have included the St Matthew Passion with Jeremy Summerley in 2011, and the St John Passion with Stephen Layton in 2012.
-The Choir has been a regular guest of festivals across Australia, including as featured artists of Musica Viva, and in 2013 performed with Eric Whitacre on his debut tour to Australia.
+The Choir is acclaimed for its collaborations with the world’s leading musicians, and each year has a busy schedule of concerts and tours across Australia and overseas.
+The Choir is noted in particular for its critically acclaimed performances in Melbourne of Bach, which have included the St Matthew Passion with Jeremy Summerley in 2011, and the St John Passion with Stephen Layton in 2012 and Jonathan Grieves-Smith in 2014.

 The Choir has undertaken eight international tours, visiting England, Germany, the Baltic States and Russia, Singapore, Malaysia, New Zealand, Canada and the United States, and performances at Westminster Abbey and St Paul’s Cathedral (London), National Cathedral in Washington, and St Thomas’s, Fifth Avenue (New York), St Thomas’s, Leipzig and in St Peter and St Paul Lutheran Church in St Petersburg.

 The Choir is a champion of new and old music, and has a special advocacy for new Australian repertoire.
 Recent performances of contemporary repertoire include music by Gabriel Jackson, Daniel Riley, Arvo Pärt, Brett Dean, Eriks Esenvalds, Owain Park, Lachlan McDonald, Sir John Tavener, Pawel Lukascewski, David Briggs, Joseph Twist, Calvin Bowman and Nigel Westlake.